 For this reason, ticket prices will drop and rise very regularly, depending on many different factors that are specific to that particular flight.
 Those things can include:

 - Whether the route is typically used by business or leisure travelers.
 If it’s a route that’s used a lot by business travelers, airlines might start by selling tickets at lower prices to tempt leisure travelers (so they can fill up the plane).
 They may then raise prices as the flight date nears, because business travelers usually book at the last minute (and on their corporate credit card).

 - How booked up the flight is.
 If it isn’t selling well, the airline might be tempted to sell off more seats at lower prices, so they can fill up the plane.
 They’ll save the high fares for last-minute buyers, as those people probably really need to be on that flight, no matter the price — and those high fares help the airline to cover the costs of the journey.

 - Real-time bookings and cancellations.
-These days, airlines use complex computer software to adjust their prices, so they can respond to supply and demand in real-time.
+These days, airlines use complex computer software and algorithms to adjust their prices, so they can respond to supply and demand in real time.
 For example, if some bookings get canceled close to the flight date, the software might automatically offer those seats at a very low price to make sure they get filled.
 That’s why you’ll see prices constantly dipping and climbing as you search for the perfect fare.

 How many days before a flight is the best price?

-- For international flights, booking as far ahead as possible usually gets you the best price.
+- For international flights, you get good prices booking well in advance, but you can also find some of the cheapest fares 2 weeks out.
 For domestic flights, the sweet spot is between 3 and 6 weeks ahead.
 Prices either side of that time period just aren’t as good.

 - We found that, on average, booking a domestic flight a week before the flight date costs $100 less than if you book the flight on the same day it takes off.
 In the same scenario for an international flight, the average price difference is $85.